CBielstein/APRSsharp/README.md

 (`src\AprsSharp\src\APRSsharp`).

 Run the command `dotnet run` which will run AprsSharp with default parameters.
 You can run the console app with command line arguments.
-Use the following flags with the arguments.
+Examples of flags used with the arguments.

 Callsign argument as {`dotnet run -- --callsign` with --callsign/-c/--cgn}.
 Password as {`dotnet run -- --password` with --password/-p/--pwd/--pass}.